-The highest levels of p,p '-DDE (also o,p '-DDE, data not shown) were detected in Santa Monica (SMB) adjacent to the PVS where sediments are known to contain highly elevated levels of DDT contamination (Figure 1; Stull et al. 2004, Lee 1994).
-Due to the randomized nature of the sampling design, no sampling site was selected for the PVS.
-However, SPME-based water column sampling conducted in June - July 2003 (Zeng et al. 2004) at station 6C near the Joint Water Pollution Control Plant outfall obtained slightly higher p,p'-DDE and o,p '-DDE concentrations than the highest concentration values acquired in the present study for both the 2- and 10-m depths.
-Specifically, these concentrations of p, p'-DDE were ~4 and 2 ng/L, whereas those of o, p'-DDE were ~0.6 and 0.3 ng/L at the 2- and 10-m depth of station 6C, respectively (Zeng et al. 2004).
-In comparison, the highest p,p'-DDE concentrations reported herein were 2.6 and 2.1 at the 2- and 10-m depths, respectively, and the highest o,p'-DDE concentrations were 0.22 and 0.26 ng/L at the 2- and 10-m depths, respectively (Table 1).
+Spatial Distribution Pattern.
+The highest levels of p,p'-DDE (also o, p'-DDE; data not shown) were detected in Santa Monica Bay (SMB) (Figure 1) adjacent to the PVS where sediments are known to contain highly elevated levels of DDT contamination (8, 25).
+Due to the randomized nature of the sampling design, no sampling site was selected on the PVS.
+However, SPME-based water column sampling conducted in June-July 2003 (11) at station 6C near the Joint Water Pollution Control Plant outfall obtained slightly higher p,p'-DDE and o,p'-DDE concentrations than the highest concentration values acquired in the present study for both the 2- and 10-m depths.
+Specifically, these concentrations of p,p'-DDE were ~4 and 2 ng/L while those of o,p'-DDE were \sim 0.6 and 0.3 ng/L at the 2- and 10-m depth of station 6C, respectively (11).
+In comparison, the highest p,p'-DDE concentrations reported herein were 2.6 and 2.1 at the 2and 10-m depths, respectively, and the highest o,p'-DDE concentrations were 0.22 and 0.26 ng/L at the 2- and 10-m depths, respectively (Table 1).

 The area distribution of DDEs can be assessed from the plots of CDFs versus concentrations of p,p'- and o,p'-DDE (Figure 2).
-From a regulatory standpoint, the California Ocean Plan (SWRCB 1997) requires that the 30-day average concentration permitted in receiving waters off California must not exceed 0.17 ng/L for total DDTs (sum of six DDD, DDE and DDT isomers).
-Considering only p,p'-DDE, approximately 30% and 40% of the areas at the depths of 2- and 10-m (Figure 2), respectively, are in violation of this requirement.
+From a regulatory standpoint, the California Ocean Plan (26) requires that the 30-day average concentration permitted in receiving waters off California must not exceed 0.17 ng/L for total DDTs (sum of six DDD, DDE, and DDT isomers).
+Considering only p,p'-DDE, approximately 30 and 40% of the areas at the depths of 2 and 10 m (Figure 2), respectively, are in violation of this requirement.